Uranium in Water

 Dartmoor Quarry

 The super-heated conditions that occur in these geological events generated hot brines that dissolved and concentrate many metal-containing minerals.
-As these super-heated brines burst up through cracks in the rock they cooled and deposited their minerals rich in metals such as tin, lead, arsenic and uranium.
+As these super-heated brines burst up through cracks in the rock they cooled and deposited minerals such as tin, lead, arsenic, and uranium.

-When water comes into contact with uranium-rich minerals, tiny amounts of uranium can dissolve leading to elevated levels of uranium in the groundwater.
-Many households across the UK draw their water from wells and when these are located near areas with granite rocks their is an increased risk of contamination.
+When water comes into contact with uranium-rich minerals, tiny amounts of uranium can dissolve which leads to elevated levels of uranium in the groundwater.
+Many households across the UK draw their water from wells and when these are located near areas with granite rocks there is an increased risk of contamination.

-In addition to the uranium from our local ores, it can also be introduced to our soils through the addition of fertilizers.
+In addition to the uranium from our local ores, it can also be introduced into soil through the addition of fertilizers.
 Places in the world that are rich in phosphate rocks are often rich in uranium as well.
 As mineral sources are processed to produce phosphate fertilizers they can often include uranium as a contaminant.

-If you are at all concerned about the quality of your drinking water either by uranium contamination or other toxic metals then before you consider expensive water treatment, the first thing you should consider is getting an accurate water test performed by a laboratory.
+If you are at all concerned about the quality of your drinking water, either by uranium contamination or other toxic metals, then before you consider expensive water treatment the first thing you should consider is getting an accurate water test performed by a laboratory.
+Please speak to one of our team at hello@thewaterprofessor.com if you are interested in having your water tested for uranium.

 Uranium compounds form charged ions in water and can therefore be removed by ion exchange materials found in some water filters.
 Another great way of removing uranium is using a reverse osmosis system.
 In a recently conducted study by The Water Professor, we found that a reverse osmosis filter successfully reduced the uranium level of contaminated water in a Welsh property by almost 90%.